 What are the best Jackie Chan movies?
 For over 50 years, Jackie Chan has been delighting us all by putting his body on the line for our amusement.

-He’s a living legend of action movies, spending decades making some of the biggest and most dangerous films in Hong Kong before migrating to Hollywood.
-His time making American thriller movies didn’t quite have the same impact, but we’ve always been glad to see more of him.
+Jackie Chan is a living legend, responsible for many of the best action movies, spending decades making some of the biggest and most dangerous films in Hong Kong before migrating to Hollywood.
+His time making the best thriller movies in the US didn’t quite have the same impact, but we’ve always been glad to see more of him.

 His comedy movies and adventure movies endure as some of the most fun you can have watching a film.
 Finding the best Jackie Chan movies isn’t an easy task, but we’re here to make it simple.
 Pick one, relax, and enjoy all the bone-breaking martial arts.